It’s no wonder your cat is scared of the vet!

-- Line the carrier with a favorite snuggle blanket or that laundry he curled up on last week.
+- Line the carrier with a favorite snuggle blanket or that laundry your cat curled up on last week.
 Cats like warm, soft places.

-- Give treats as immediate rewards once he enters the carrier.
-If he loves fishing line toys, this is a good exercise to play in and around the carrier openings.
+- Give treats as immediate rewards once they enter the carrier.
+If your cat loves fishing line toys, this is a good exercise to play in and around the carrier openings.

-- Fearful cats may benefit from Feliway Behavior Modifier Spray (affiliate link) used about 30 minutes before you put the carrier down in the desired place.
+- Fearful cats may benefit from Feliway Behavior Modifier Spray used about 30 minutes before you put the carrier down in the desired place.

-- Acclimating the kitty to the box can take several weeks for some cats.
+- Acclimating a cat to a carrier can take several weeks for some cats.
 Be patient.

 - If your cat is still terrified of the carrier after many attempts, try a completely different carrier.

-Getting a cat into a box when she is not on board with the plan is no small task.
+Getting a cat into a box when the cat is not on board with the plan is no small task.

 The absurd conundrum of the cat box is hilarious.
 At home, you can’t get the cat into the box.
 You become distressed.
 You are out of breath.
 You may look like the victim of a home invasion when all is said and done.